xditya/website/content/handling-updates.md

 ## on

-`on` works like `filter` but instead of providing a function that checks for a condition, you provide it an update type, and optionally, some required fields.
+`on` works like `filter` but instead of providing a function that checks for a condition, you provide it a filter query.
-If the update matched the provided type and had all the required fields, the handler gets called.
+If the update matched the provided filter, the handler gets called.

 ```asciiart
 |